dgryski/go-perfbook/performance.md

    search is O(log n), but you have to sort first.
    If you just have a single search to do, a linear scan will be faster.
    But if you're doing many sorts, the O(n log n) sort overhead will not matter as much

+But you can also limit the search space by bucketing your data:
+But if you just need to test membership, maybe you want a hash.
+You can also bucket your data to reduce the size you need to scan.

 Your benchmarks must use appropriately-sized inputs.
 As we've seen, different algorithms make sense at different input sizes.
 If your expected input range